Compulsory purchase

 Current project status

-Reviewing outdated compulsory purchase laws to support a faster, simpler and more modern land acquisition process
+The Law Commission is reviewing outdated compulsory purchase laws to support a faster, simpler and more modern land acquisition process.

 The problem